Game-Dev-Project-D-A-Y/Ex3-SpaceShip/README.md

 GetColorOnTrigger - This script Goal is to open a time space which allow you to destroy once activated while collision.
 Using the OnTriggerEnter we actviated the option to destroy (with a boolian flag which becoms true on enter).
 If the correct Key has been pressed and the active is true (we are in a collistion) we will destroy the objcet (the capsule) and add a point to the score board.
  ## Features added
- * ScorBoard - Every time you press the correct button you get an extra point and every time you press incorrectly you loose a point!
+ * ScoreBoard - Every time you press the correct button you get an extra point and every time you press incorrectly you loose a point!
  * Sound - We added music to acompnay the player which can be muted by a clicking the sound button.
  * Time - We added a timer - Each player has 60 seconds to reach the best score.
  * Restart - You may resatrt the game pressing the restart button on the bottom right of the screen.
 This may occure while playing in addition to the end of the game.